This is it! You are starting on an exciting journey toward success!

 - offer a technological stack for lower maintenance costs

-Professionals with different specializations are involved on a project and the team enjoys harmonized workflow.
+- Professionals with different specializations are involved in a project.
+The team enjoys a harmonized workflow.

 - No delays in updates.
 When a programmer sits next to you, you discuss the issues face-to-face.
 You update your project immediately.
 No delays.